patfiaux/RELICS/README.md

 analysis.specs$sgRNAInfoFileLoc <- 'Type_3_simulated_info.csv'
 ```

 Specify the label hierarchy.
 This is used when labeling regions after combining overlapping guide effects.
 Rightmost label has highest prioirty.
-As an example; if a region has overlapping guides labelled as both positives ('pos') as well as targeting guides with unknown effect ('chr') then the region will be assigned the highest label from the hierarch, namely 'pos'
+As an example; if a region has overlapping guides labelled as both exon overlapping ('exon') as well as targeting guides with unknown effect ('chr') then the region will be assigned the higher label from the hierarch, namely 'exon'.

+This example data set was part of the simulations used to assess method performance and in addition to the usual 'exon' and 'neg' labels it also contains 'pos', labelling guides overlapping simulated enhancer regions.
+Below we will train on exon overlapping guides and negative controls to then identify the simulated positive regions ('pos').

 ```
-analysis.specs$labelHierarchy <- c('chr', 'neg', 'pos')
+analysis.specs$labelHierarchy <- c('chr', 'neg', 'exon', 'pos')
 ```

 RELICS uses a GLMM and jointly analyzes all pools from each replicate.
 The replicates are separated by a semicolon (';') and each pool from the count file is referred to by number.